admin-ch/CovidCertificate-App-Android/README.md

 This project is released by the the Federal Office of Information Technology, Systems and Telecommunication FOITT on behalf of the Federal Office of Public Health FOPH.
-The app design, UX and implementation was done by [Ubique](https://www.ubique.ch?app=github).

 ## COVID Certificate App